Peloton Spin Bike Alternatives – How to Setup Your Indoor Bike for Group Spinning Classes or Virtual Group Rides on a Budget

 Note 1: You can’t have the Wahoo app and the Peloton app open at the same time on your phone.
 You’ll either need a separate tablet or a laptop to run the Peloton app on while you cycle.

 Note 2: The Peloton instructors might also mention a specific resistance level which is something only those people with a peloton bike will be able to set exactly.
-This should not be a major problem if you are using a modified spin bike – all you have to do is perform a rough conversion.
-For example, if the Peloton instructor mentions a resistance of 50 then set the resistance on you bike to 50% effort (halfway between spinning with no resistance and not being able to move the wheels).
+If you do not have a bike that shows the resistance level (all magnetic resistance bikes will show this) then all you have to do is perform a rough conversion.
+For example, if the Peloton instructor mentions a resistance of 50 then set the resistance on your bike to 50% effort (halfway between spinning with no resistance and not being able to move the wheels).

 What Alternatives Are There for Virtual “Outside” Group Rides?